- Getting Started: Education WordPress Theme Documentation

 Page Builder #

-You can keep using your page builder, however, make sure that you add the post excerpt.
+You can keep using your page builder, but make sure you add the post excerpt.
 So the blog posts index page does not display the page builder codes instead of contents.
-To see all the elements on the page builder and how to use it please go to the plugin documentation on https://kb.wpbakery.com/docs/learning-more/ and video tutorial guides on https://wpbakery.com/video-tutorials/.
-So, please take a look at some video tutorials on Education theme documentation of this great WordPress Page Builder plugin to make your page layouts easily.

 Page Builder – Video Tutorials #

 We will apply some great start guide video tutorials for the page builder WordPress plugin and pages creation.
-In addition, to see all the official videos please go to the plugin developers’ site on https://vc.wpbakery.com/video-tutorials/.
-Moreover, we have a complete list of video tutorials for all page building processes on WordPress on our YouTube channel, please check it out on our Education theme documentation.
+In addition, to see all the official videos, please go to the plugin developers’ site.

 Visual Composer Plugin Navigation Interface